 14 Now I myself am really confident about you, my brothers, that you yourselves are full of goodness, filled with all knowledge, able also to admonish others.
-15 Nevertheless I have written to you quite boldly on some points, brothers, as a reminder to you, because of the grace given to me by God, 16 that I should be a minister of Jesus Christ to the nations, serving the Gospel of God as a priest so that the Gentiles might become an acceptable offering, sanctified by Holy Spirit.
-17 So in Christ Jesus I do have a boast in things pertaining to God: 18 because I do not presume to speak of anything except those things that Christ has accomplished through me to make the Gentiles obedient-by word and deed, 19 by the power of signs and wonders, by the power of God's Spirit, so that I have fully proclaimed to Illyricum.
-10 20 It has always been my aim to evangelize where Christ has not been named, so that I would not be building on someone else's foundation; 21 rather, as it is written: "Those to whom He was not announced will see. and those who have not heard will understand."11
+11 15 Nevertheless I have written to you quite boldly on some points, brothers, as a reminder to you, because of the grace given to me by God, 16 that I should be a minister of Jesus Christ to the nations, serving the Gospel of God as a priest so that the Gentiles might become an acceptable offering, 12 sanctified by Holy Spirit.
+17 So in Christ Jesus I do have a boast in things pertaining to God; 18 because I do not presume to speak of anything except those things that Christ has accomplished through me to make the Gentiles obedient-by word and deed, 19 by the power of signs and wonders, by the power of God's Spirit, so that I have fully proclaimed 13 the Gospel of the Christ from Jerusalem all the way around to Illyricum.
+14 20 It has always been my aim to evangelize where Christ has not been named, so that I would not be building on someone else's foundation; 21 rather, as it is written: "Those to whom He was not announced will see, and those who have not heard will understand."
+15